lynn/autumn/autumn.hs.md

 lit c = c
 ```

-To `reach` at a character `c` in a pile of cards `x:xs` is to light up the card with that character and all the cards before it.
+To `reach` at a character `c` in a pile of cards `x:xs` means to light up the card with that character, and all the cards above it in the pile.
 Its implementation recurses until it finds `c`:

 ```hs
 reach c [] = []